March Parental Forest School afternoon

 10 Counting Songs to Teach Your Kids - Empowered Parents

-In Maths we learned about numbers up to 5 and amounts which equal each numeral.
+In Maths we will learn about numbers up to 5 and amounts which equal each numeral.

-In RE we discovered the Special People in our immediate lives but also in the world beyond.
+In RE we will discover the Special People in our immediate lives but also in the world beyond.

-In History we compared school life in the past to that of ours now.
+In History we will compare school life in the past to that of ours now.

-In Music we made music both in and out of doors.
+In Music we will make music both in and out of doors.